inngest/inngest-js/packages/inngest/README.md

   <p>
     Inngest is the reliability layer for modern applications.
 It combines durable execution, events, and queues into a zero-infra platform with built-in observability.

-    Inngest enables serverless event-driven queues, background jobs, and scheduled jobs for TypeScript.<br />
+    Inngest enables serverless event-driven queues, background jobs, and scheduled jobs for TypeScript.
 Works with any framework and platform.
   </p>
   Read the <a href="https://www.inngest.com/docs?ref=github-inngest-js-readme">documentation</a> and get started in minutes.
   <br/>